 Last but certainly not least, is Sticky Toffee Pudding with Apple.
 This is my favourite treat from Britain (as well as these carrot cake muffins) so no trip back to my parents is the same without it!

-Since learning to make this myself, I add an apple to it.
-The result means it's extra moist and feels less wicked.
+I add an apple to this classic pudding.
+The result means it's extra moist and feels slightly less indulgent.